kaaveland/bunnysync/README.md

 Syncing files to BunnyCDN
 ==

-`bunnysync` is a self-contained binary that can place files from a local folder into a folder in a BunnyCDN Storage Zone.
+`thumper` is a self-contained binary that can place files from a local folder into a folder in a BunnyCDN Storage Zone.

 I made this tool to facilitate quick and easy sync from multiple repositories/static sites that I run, into the same BunnyCDN Storage Zone.
 It is written in Rust to make use of the excellent [ubi](https://github.com/houseabsolute/ubi) installer, so that I can easily install it on all the machines and systems I use with [mise](https://mise.jdx.dev/).